Is LifterLMS not sending email notifications when students perform a certain action?

 You can use it to create the following types of websites:

 - Online Course

 - Membership Website

-The basic notification is a popup notification within the website and the last two are email notifications.
+The basic notification is a popup notification on your website and the last two are email notifications.
 Email notifications are the default notifications like the purchase receipt notification.
-The engagements on the other hand are personalized notifications with a specific message.
+The engagements, on the other hand, are personalized notifications with specific messages.

 How To Fix LifterLMS Not Sending Email Notifications